-When the Internet stops, our whole world stops which is why in today’s world – a strong Wi-Fi signal is key to a happy home!
-That said many things could have an impact on your Wi-Fi signal strength.
-From interference caused by other devices to the radio frequency range available, even building materials can play a role in killing your wireless signal.
+When the Internet stops, our whole world stops which is why having a strong Wi-Fi signal is key to a happy home!
+With that said, there are many things could have an impact on your Wi-Fi signal strength.
+From interference caused by other devices to building materials many things can get in the way.
 In fact, your Wi-Fi connection might drop unexpectedly for no obvious reason.
-Things including insufficient Wi-Fi network range and power, Wi-Fi radio interference and network overload can all have an impact on your Wi-Fi performance.
-The performance of a wireless network connection depends greatly on radio signal strength.
-In fact, on the path between the access point and connected device, the signal strength in each direction determines the data rate available on that link.
+Things including insufficient Wi-Fi network range and power, radio interference and network overload can all have an impact on your Wi-Fi performance.
+Not to mention the fact that the performance of a wireless network depends greatly on radio signal strength.

 Common Sources of Wi-Fi Interference